deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> The table presents the ablation study results of the impact of general SFT data on the CompassJudger model's performance across various benchmarks.
+> The table presents an ablation study showing the impact of general SFT data on the CompassJudger model's performance across multiple evaluation benchmarks.

 {{< table-caption >}}